kngcl/wedding/Readme.md

 ## Start App

-- run by opening the link of the project in the url of the browser
+- run by opening the index.html in the browser

 ## Author